JackEdTaylor/LexOPS/README.md

 ## Reproducible Code

 Stimuli can also be generated using reproducible code.
-For example, the following example pipeline generates 20 words per condition (120 in total), for a study with a 2 x 3, concreteness (low, high) by emotional valence (negative, neutral, positive) experimental design.
-Words are controlled for by length exactly, and by word frequency within a tolerance of ±0.2 Zipf.
+For example, the following example pipeline generates 20 words (all nouns) per condition (120 words in total), for a study with a 2 x 3, concreteness (low, high) by emotional valence (negative, neutral, positive) experimental design.
+Words are controlled for by length exactly, and by word frequency within a tolerance of ±0.2 Zipf, relative to neutral abstract words.

 ``` r
 lexops %>%